Written by Natalie Garmson

 But I couldn’t find any local community support groups specifically for Autistic women.
 Somewhere that Autistic women could meet, connect, share their stories, and start to actually feel validated.
 Heard.
 Accepted for who they are.
 Free to be their authentic selves.

-Initially, I launched Au-some Women as a face-to-face meet up in Mandurah, Western Australia, where I live.
 The first meet-up had nine women attend aged from their early twenties to their late seventies.
 I was blown away!
 Each woman with their own story to tell, their own lived experiences of what it feels like to be Autistic.

 COVID-19 led us to expand online and now, I also offer Zoom support sessions, both individual and group, on a monthly basis.
 I am passionate about connecting Autistic women, to help empower them, and to support them in any way I can.
 I draw on my psychology background, together with my own lived experience as an Autistic mother raising two Autistic boys.